Bruneian Civil War of 1660: War

+Sulu claim narrative

-During the civil war, Abdul Hakkul Mubin fled to Kinarut (in present-day Papar, Sabah, Malaysia) where, he stayed there for ten years, repelling repeated attacks by Sultan Muhyiddin.
-They returned to Brunei after a final attack by Muhyiddin's forces in which they failed to defeat Abdul Hakkul Mubin.
-Muhyiddin was concerned that the civil war was dragging on too long and asked the help of the sultan of Sulu to send forces.
-He reportedly promised the land of eastern Sabah as a reward for the Sulu's assistance.
-Muhyiddin eventually emerged victorious.
-Abdul Hakkul Mubin was killed in the civil war and later buried at the royal burial ground on the island.
+Muhyiddin eventually emerged victorious in the civil war and Abdul Hakkul Mubin was killed and later buried at the royal burial ground on the island.
 It is not clear to historians whether Muhyiddin asked for Sulu’s help in the civil war.
-The Sultan of Sulu at that time on his part, however, claimed that he was asked by Brunei to help and was promised eastern Sabah as a reward.
-Sultan of Sulu claimed eastern Sabah as a gift from the Sultan of Brunei, for the Tausugs' despite that they never really help during the civil war (an event which traced the roots of the North Borneo dispute between Malaysia and the Philippines in the present-day).
+The Sultan of Sulu, however, claimed that he was asked by Brunei to help and was promised eastern Sabah as a reward.
+The Sultan of Sulu claimed eastern Sabah as a gift from the Sultan of Brunei, for Tausug assistance during the civil war (an event which traced the roots of the North Borneo dispute between Malaysia and the Philippines in the present-day).